Eva Valle, from the World Bank to the Aragonese economy

 The digital challenge: connecting with innovation ๐Ÿš€

 Valle arrives with the mission of modernizing Aragon's productive fabric.
-Her experience in international organizations suggests a vision focused on digitalization and attracting technological investment.
+Her time at international organizations suggests a vision focused on digitalization and attracting technological investment.
 Aragon, with its growing data and logistics cluster, needs concrete plans to train talent and streamline bureaucracy.
-The former Bank of Spain official knows the financial gears, but now she must translate them into policies that accelerate the adoption of AI and automation in SMEs.
+The former Bank of Spain official knows the financial gears, but now she must translate them into policies that accelerate AI adoption and automation in SMEs.

-World Bank or a cushy job: the minister put to the test ๐Ÿ˜…
+World Bank or sideshow: the minister put to the test ๐Ÿ˜…